szaaamerik/szaaamerik/README.md

 ## [Lite Uninstaller](https://github.com/szaaamerik/Lite-Uninstaller)

-This tool is not finished yet, so my repository is private.
+This tool is not finished yet.
 Its purpose is to be a free and open source application uninstaller, similar to Revo or Uninstall Tool.

 ## [Forza Mods AIO](https://github.com/ForzaMods/AIO)